INDIA-VIETNAM TRADE AND ECONOMIC RELATIONS

 Bilateral trade profile for the last few years is shown below.

-For detailed trade statistics, please visit the website of Department of Commerce, Government of India at:
+Detailed trade statistics are available at the website of Department of Commerce, Government of India at:

 India’s Investments in Vietnam

-India’s investments in Vietnam are estimated at around US$ 1.9 billion including investments routed through third countries.
-According to Vietnam’s Foreign Investment Agency, as of December 2021, India has 313 valid projects with total invested capital of US$ 910.4 million in Vietnam, ranking 25th among countries and territories investing in Vietnam.
-Major sectors of Indian investment are energy, mineral exploration, agro-processing, sugar, tea, coffee manufacturing, agro-chemicals, IT and auto components.
+India’s investments in Vietnam are estimated at around US$ 2 billion including investments routed through third countries.
+During the period from Jan - Dec 2024, according to Foreign Investment Agency of Vietnam, India has 48 fresh investment projects valued at US$ 86.69 million.
+As of 2024, India has 432 valid FDI projects with total registered investment of US$ 1,095.33 million, Major sectors of investment are energy, mineral exploration, agro-processing, sugar, tea, coffee, consumer goods, agro-chemicals, IT and auto components.

 Vietnam’s Investments in India